Mountain-Hydrology-Research-Group/snow-hydrology/modules/module2.md

 ### Problem 1

-Using the [observations of total precipitation](data/KPprecip.dat), and the snow pillow data, we are going to investigate mass balance and snow accumulation at Kettle Ponds.
+Using the [observations of total precipitation](data/KPprecip.dat), and the snow pillow data (see labs above), we are going to investigate mass balance and snow accumulation at Kettle Ponds.

 A. Plot a timeseries of total accumulated precipitation and total accumulated snow water equivalent from the four snow pillows.
+Add to your plot timeseries from the two Snotel Stations located nearby.
 Discuss how they match and how they differ, and why you think they differ.

+B. Write out the snow mass balance equation for a control volume.
+Given the data you have plotted, what aspects of the mass balance equation do you have the most certainty about?
+The least certainty?

+C. What factors of the mass balance are the most similar spatially?
+Which differ the most across different locations?
+Is there more variability between sites further away?
+Or are the four snow pillows at Kettle Ponds as different as the two sites just outside of the watershed?

+D. **Prediction** NCAR's EOL team is committed to removing the towers at Kettle Ponds on 1 June 2023.
+To do that, they need to drive down a road (shown in the map above) that is currently snowed in.
+The road will open when the snow melts and disappears.
+This typically occurs in mid to late May.
+Using the long term records at the SNOTEL sites, and any other information you may have, to make a prediction about whether the snow will be gone (and hence the road clear) by 1 June 2023.
+(Note that we will assess everyone's accuracy at the end of the quarter!)

 ### Problem 2: Course Project Selection